Reclaiming a stolen inheritance

 Positionality

-I am an Ivy League-educated, able-bodied US citizen descended from middle-class European and East Asian settler colonists.
-I was born on Kumeyaay land and educated on Occaneechi-Saponi, Tuscarora, Tongva, Wampanoag, Narragansett and other Native people's homelands.
-Before my family settled unceded indigenous territories, we were blacksmiths, physicians and medicine men.
+I am an Ivy League-educated, able-bodied US citizen descended from European and East Asian settler colonists.
+I was born on Kumeyaay land, raised middle class, and educated on Occaneechi-Saponi, Tuscarora, Tongva, Wampanoag, Narragansett and other Native people's homelands.
+Before my family settled unceded indigenous territories, we were blacksmiths, physicians and medicine people.
 The tribal lands of my most recent ancestors are An Cabhán, An Longfort and 福建省.
 Our names were 李, 林, Mac Gabhann, Mac Diarmada, and Llwyd.

 I have been studying at Yo San University since 2019, reclaiming the ancestral wisdom of my Taiwanese forebears.

 I am a student of the Integral Way Tradition as taught by Hua-Ching Ni, Dr. Mao Shing Ni, and the College of Tao.
 I am certified in Self-Healing Qigong through the College of Tao, I am a Taoist Mentor, and a Level 2 Taoist Meditation instructor at the International Taoist Meditation Institute.
-Since 2022, I have been practicing deeper methods of esoteric Taoism through the Advanced Traditional Practice program.
+I have taught and held space in these modalities since 2020.
+In 2022, I began learning deeper methods of esoteric Daoism through the Advanced Traditional Practice program.

 elemental healing